 Kingston is a parish situated in the south-eastern section of the island.
 It is located in the county of Surrey, bordered by St Andrew to the east, west and north and the Caribbean Sea to the south.

-The parish is administered by one parochial board, the Kingston and St. Andrew Corporation (KSAC).
+The parish is administered by one parochial board, the Kingston and St Andrew Municipal Corporation (KSAMC).

 Land Area: less than 22.0 sq. km (8.5 sq. mile)